BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 Defeat him to free Police Officer #1.
 In the building next door, head up to 5F via the elevator, and talk to the girl inside so she'll leave.

 Head back to the main part of Jasper via the bottom right exit of Malchous.
-On your way back to the Pokémon Center area, you can now grab a hidden *PokéSnax*.
+On your way back to the Pokemon Center area, you can now grab a hidden *PokeSnax*.

-Past the Pokémon Center, enter the first building you see.
+Past the Pokemon Center, enter the first building you see.
 Talk to the guy here to activate a quest.
 You can also enter the elevator room here to get the *Forest Field Readout*.

 Outside, you can now grab a *Paralyze Heal* and save Police Officer #2.
 Grab a hidden *Super Potion* and *Green Shard* outside and head into the small building here.
 If you have snax and talked to the panicking guy earlier, you can get **Mareep**!